 In this example, we’ll look at how an employee volunteer program is devised and measured:

-- Define your goals.
-Start by identifying the goals of your program.
+- Define your objectives.
+Start by identifying the key objectives of your program.
 What do you want to accomplish in your program?
 Be specific and quantify what you want to achieve.

 - Participation — What level of participation would be satisfactory for you? (e.g. 80%)